 Feeling ill or have a cold or the flu?
 The following self-care tips may help you start feeling better.

-- Drink lots of liquids, about 8-12 glasses of fluid a day to hydrate your mucous membranes.
-Water, Juice, Soup, Jell-O, Ice Pops and Herbal Tea are great choices.
-The steam from hot beverages helps open your airways and soothes your irritated throat.
-AVOID: Soda, Carbonated Drinks, Caffeine, and Alcohol
+- Drink plenty of liquids, about 8-12 glasses of fluid a day to hydrate your mucous membranes.
+Water, juices, soups, Jell-O, ice pops and herbal tea are great choices.
+The steam from hot beverages helps open airways and soothes an irritated throat.

-- Moisten your airways by taking a steamy shower or using a hot steam vaporizer.
+- For cough and congestion, keep your airway moist by trying a steamy shower or using a hot steam vaporizer.
 Clean the vaporizer daily with a mild vinegar solution so germs are not added to the air.

 - Cover your nose and mouth when you sneeze or cough and remember to wash your hands frequently.

 - Students who are ill can receive pre-packaged healthy meals provided by Mason Dining Services -visit their website for information on the Sick Meal Request.